Regulation · last checked 2026-07-02

 Examples are included only where the official CySEC source supports the point.
 They are not endorsements.

-Begin with the broker’s exact legal name and verify it in CySEC’s public register.
-Confirm the licence is current, check which services the firm is authorised to offer, and ensure the website or domains you use are officially approved.
-Don’t trust a footer logo, marketing slogan, or brand name alone.
-The licence belongs to the legal entity, not the trading brand.
+Start with the broker’s exact legal entity name, then check it against CySEC’s public register.
+Confirm the licence status, review the services the entity is authorised to provide, and establish whether the website or domains in use are officially approved.
+A footer logo, promotional claim or trading brand is not enough: the licence belongs to the legal entity, not the brand.

-CySEC oversight does not eliminate trading risks such as market volatility, leverage, or product mismatch.
-It offers no guarantee of recovering losses if a broker collapses, and compensation has strict limits.
-Moreover, it provides no defence if you deal with an unauthorised entity falsely claiming regulation or misusing branding.
+CySEC oversight does not remove market volatility, leverage or the risk that a product is unsuitable.
+It does not guarantee recovery of losses if a broker fails, and compensation is subject to strict limits.
+Nor does it protect a client who deals with an unauthorised entity that falsely claims CySEC regulation or misuses its branding.

 Common questions